sanazjamloo/project2/README.md

-Produce a RESTful API that expresses at least one model Authenticate users using at least one OAuth provider Restrict access to the Creation, Updating, and Deletion of resources using an authorization middleware function Be deployed online using Heroku
+Produce a RESTful API that expresses at least one model Authenticate users using at least one OAuth provider Restrict access to the Creation, Updating, and Deletion of resources using an authorization middleware function Be deployed online using Heroku.

 Necessary Deliverables